systopia/funding/docs/administration/user-permissions.md

 ## CiviRemote User Roles

-Every person you want to give any of the permissions listed above needs to have a drupal user account.
+Every person you want to give any of the permissions listed above needs to have a Drupal user account.
 This refers to reviewers of the giving organisation as well as individuals or members of external organisations that want to apply for the funding.
 You manually need to add CiviRemote roles to these user accounts.

-Every drupal user is mapped to a CiviCRM contact.
+Every Drupal user is mapped to a CiviCRM contact.
 To assign a CiviRemote role, open the summary of the CiviCRM contact and edit the field set **RemoteContact Information**.

 - for reviewers add the role **CiviRemote User**.
 - for receiving contacts add the roles **CiviRemote User** and **CiviRemote Funding**.

-!!! question
-    It can be handy to allow the creation of Drupal user accounts for unauthenticated users, for example new applicants.
-This is done at *Arbeit und Leben*, I think.
-How is this done exactly?
-I want to add this as a tip.

-!!! note
 The CiviRemote User Roles are automatically synchronised with the Drupal user account during login.
-If there are problems with the synchronisation, open the drupal user overview at `admin/people`.
+If there are problems with the synchronisation, open the Drupal user overview at `admin/people`.
 Select the user that you want to assign the roles to and perform the action **CiviRemote: Match contact(s)** and afterward **CiviRemote: Synchronise CiviRemote roles**.

 ## Funding Program